equiposinoficina/notion-proxy-ng/README.md

 Slugs is a process which uses Notion API for creating a local cache of page ids mapping slug URIs.
 The cache file will be located at **cache/slugs.json**.

-We organize our pages in tables, take a look at for an example:
+We organize our pages in tables, take a look at this, for an example:

 		https://notion.so/423b6065220d4879be893a604602f3fb